manci5/HomeBridge/README.md

 Instead of just running some programs, you can make your own Java program that will take arguments and do something with them.
 For example, you can make a Java app called "Bulby.jar" which will execute gpio commands such as "gpio pwm pin value" to adjust the brightness of an LED pin.

-To supply Bulby.jar with the brightness value, you type this:
+To do so, click "New Accessory", enter new accessory name and type, and then for the brighness command enter this:

 ![alt tag](http://i.imgur.com/ci4NLNh.png)

-For a thermostat, use #TEMPERATURE#.
+For a thermostat, use #TEMPERATURE# instead of #BRIGHTNESS#.

 # Updating HomeBridge